koyasi777/standardnotes-markdown-enhancer/README.md

-# Add Markdown Editor to Standard Notes ✨
+# Enhanced Markdown Editor for Standard Notes ✨

 ## 📌 Overview

-This userscript enhances **Standard Notes** (web version) by seamlessly replacing the default editor with a **full-featured Markdown editor**.
-It offers a rich formatting toolbar, live preview, split view, image support, print-friendly styles, and PDF export—all client-side and privacy-safe.
+This userscript supercharges **Standard Notes (web)** by replacing its default plain-text editor with a **feature-rich, privacy-respecting Markdown editor**.
+It includes a live preview, customizable toolbar, advanced image handling, PDF export, and a visual table editor—all running 100% in your browser.

 ---

 ## ✨ Key Features

-- 🛠️ Toolbar buttons for **headings, bold, italic, lists, checkboxes, quotes, code blocks, links, tables, horizontal rules, and more**
+- 🛠️ **Rich formatting toolbar** for headings, bold, italic, strikethrough, quotes, lists, checklists, code blocks, links, images, tables, and horizontal rules
-- 🔀 Switch between **Editor**, **Split**, and **Preview** modes
-- 🖨 One-click **Print / Export to PDF**
-- 🌙 **Dark mode–aware**, responsive design
+- 🔀 **Editor / Split / Preview modes** with synchronized updates
+- 🧠 **Live preview** with `marked.js`, `DOMPurify`, and `highlight.js`—fully sanitized and syntax-highlighted
-- 🖼 **Image insertion**:
+- 🖼 **Smart image handling**:
-  - Paste from clipboard → automatically resizes (max 1280px) + base64 embed
+  - Paste from clipboard → auto-resize to max 1280px, embedded as base64
-  - Upload via UI or insert via URL
+  - Upload from file or insert via URL using a modal UI
-  - **Garbage-collector**: automatically removes unused pasted image data
-- 🧼 Clean print layout & syntax highlighting with copy-to-clipboard support
-- 🔐 Fully **client-side**, with no external data leaks (processed entirely in-browser)
-- 🧹 Uses `marked.js`, `DOMPurify`, and `highlight.js` for safe and rich Markdown rendering
+  - Unused embedded images are **auto-cleaned**
+- 📋 **Code block clipboard support** with "Copy" buttons
+- 🔠 **Interactive table editor** with cell editing, row/column control, and alignment settings
+- 🖨 **PDF export and print-friendly layout** with clean formatting
+- 🌙 Fully supports **dark mode** and integrates with Standard Notes theme variables
+- 💾 Remembers user preferences like view mode and toolbar visibility

-> ⚠️ **Unofficial enhancement**, not affiliated with Standard Notes, Inc.
+> ⚠️ This is an **unofficial userscript** not affiliated with Standard Notes, Inc.

 ---